SPeedyZoZo/Spotify-Data-Analysis/README.md

 - `tutorial.py`: Serves as an educational tool demonstrating the application of pandas and networkx in a music data context, including data visualisation and basic network statistics.
 This was our initial boilerplate code provided by QMUL, which has since been expanded upon and altered.

 ### Notebooks:
-- `a.ipynb`: A Jupyter notebook that serves as a platform for exploratory data analysis, prototyping Spotify API interactions, or visualizing music data analytics.
+- `a.ipynb`: A Jupyter notebook that serves as a platform for exploratory data analysis, prototyping Spotify API interactions, or visualising music data analytics.

 ### Data Files:
 #### CSV Files: